-Rule Reference Rule Description Compliance Status 프 (e) The Committee shall develop and implement a policy with the approval of the Board on the engagement of an External Auditor to provide non-audit services that are permitted under the relevant statutes, regulations, requirements and guidelines.
-In doing so, the committee shall ensure that A Board-approved policy on the engagement of an External Auditor to provide non-audit services is in place.
+Rule Reference Rule Description Compliance Status Ξ. (e) the approval of the Board on the engagement of an External Auditor to provide non-audit services that are permitted under the relevant statutes, regulations, requirements and A Board-approved policy on the engagement of an External Auditor to provide non-audit services is in place.
 The committee ensures that the External Auditors are able to maintain objectivity and independence and are suitable to perform the required non-audit services.
-06 Highlights the provision by an External Auditor of non-audit services does not impair the External Auditor's independence or objectivity.
-When assessing the External Auditor's independence or objectivity in relation to the provision of non-audit services, the committee shall consider: Executive Mar 09 Board of Directors and Executive Management (i) whether the skills and experience of the auditor make it a suitable provider of the non-audit services; tors an (ii) whether there are safeguards in place to ensure that there is no threat to the objectivity and/or independence in the conduct of the audit resulting from the provision of such services by the External Auditor; and (iii) Whether the nature of the non-audit services, the related fee levels and the fee levels individually and in aggregate relative to the auditor, pose any threat to the objectivity and/or independence of the External Auditor.
-27 Management Discussion and Analysis (f) The committee shall, before the audit commences, discuss and finalize with the External Auditors the nature and scope of the audit, including: The Committee has discussed the nature and scope of the External Audit with the External Auditor including the matters referred in point No. "f". sion (i) an assessment of the finance Company's compliance with Directions issued under the Act and the management's internal controls over financial reporting; Susta Re (ii) the preparation of Financial Statements in accordance with relevant accounting principles and reporting obligations; and Report / Sustainability Report (iii) The co-ordination between auditors where more than one auditor is involved. (g) The Committee shall review the financial information of the Finance Company, in order to monitor the integrity of the Financial Statements of the Finance Company, its Annual Report, accounts and periodical reports prepared for disclosure, and the significant financial reporting judgments contained therein.
+90 Highlights the provision by an External Auditor of non-audit services does not impair the External Auditor's independence or objectivity.
+When assessing the External Auditor's independence or objectivity in relation to the provision of non-audit services, the committee shall consider: 60 Board of Directors and Executive Management (i) whether the skills and experience of the auditor make it a suitable provider of the non-audit services; tors and agemen (ii) whether there are safeguards in place to ensure that there is no threat to the objectivity and/or independence in the conduct of the audit resulting from the provision of such services by the External Auditor; and ł (iii) Whether the nature of the non-audit services, the related fee levels and the fee levels individually and in aggregate relative to the auditor, pose any threat to the objectivity and/or independence of the External Auditor.
+27 Management Discussion and Analysis (f) The committee shall, before the audit commences, discuss and finalize with the External Auditors the nature and scope of the audit, including: The Committee has discussed the nature and scope of the External Audit with the External Auditor including the matters referred in point No. "f". ssion (i) an assessment of the finance Company's compliance with Directions issued under the Act and the management's internal controls over financial reporting; Sustai Re (ii) the preparation of Financial Statements in accordance with relevant accounting principles and reporting obligations; and 47 Sustainability Report (iii) The co-ordination between auditors where more than one auditor is involved. (g) The Committee shall review the financial information of the Finance Company, in order to monitor the integrity of the Financial Statements of the Finance Company, its Annual Report, accounts and periodical reports prepared for disclosure, and the significant financial reporting judgments contained therein.
 In reviewing the finance Company's Annual Report and accounts and periodical reports before submission to the Board, the Committee shall focus particularly on: The Committee has process in this regard and reviews all financial information published by the Company with a focus on the areas required under the direction.
-61 Risk Management and Corporate Governance (i) major judgmental areas; (ii) any changes in accounting policies and practices: (ii) any changes in accounting policies and practices;(iii) significant adjustments arising from the audit; Info (iv) the going concern assumption; and 103 Financial Information (v) the compliance with relevant accounting standards and other legal requirements. cial
+61 Risk Management and Corporate Governance (i) major judgmental areas; (ii) any changes in accounting policies and practices;(iii) significant adjustments arising from the audit; Inf (iii) significant adjustments arising from the audit;(iv) the going concern assumption; and 103 Financial Information (v) the compliance with relevant accounting standards and other legal requirements. cial ation